 For instance, when the passionate reds blend with the brilliance of light, they give birth to the tender hue of rosy Pink.
 This color, symbolizing purity and love, has the power to evoke feelings of innocence and joy, leaving you uplifted.

 Unsurprisingly, our understanding of language and artistic expression involves words, images, and the frequencies of light.
-Descriptive words and phrases are frequently inspired by the colors present in our surroundings.
+Descriptive words, terms and phrases are frequently inspired by the colors present in our surroundings.

 This is why ‘peachy’ can describe a sweet taste and ‘in the pink’ can mean feeling cheerful.
 These examples illustrate the link between color and language and how sunlight evokes specific emotions.